sl3yE/Zero-E/README.md

 # Features
 1. Performs initial discovery scans for alive hosts and open ports
-2. Generates a file with alive hosts and a file with open TCP and UDP (if enabled) ports for reference
+1. Generates a file with alive hosts and a file with open TCP and UDP (if enabled) ports for reference
-3. Performs in-depth TCP and UDP (if enabled) service scans against alive hosts and open ports from discovery scans
+1. Performs in-depth TCP and UDP (if enabled) service scans against alive hosts and open ports from discovery scans
-4. Includes a checkpoint system for resuming scans in case they're stopped before completion
+1. Includes a checkpoint system for resuming scans in case they're stopped before completion
-5. Option for both external and internal scans, which changes scan methodology appropriately
+1. Option for both external and internal scans, which changes scan methodology appropriately
-6. Allows for enabling or disabling UDP scans
+1. Allows for enabling or disabling UDP scans
-8. Detects, alerts on, and excludes from service scans, hosts with more than 100 ports open
-    - It's highly unusual for a host to have this many ports open and indicates a possible deception host or firewall affecting scan results
+1. Detects, alerts on, and excludes from service scans, hosts with more than 100 ports open 1   - It's highly unusual for a host to have this many ports open and indicates a possible deception host or firewall affecting scan results
-9. Generates a file with open ports in Nessus-ready format for faster scanning
+1. Generates a file with open ports in Nessus-ready format for faster scanning
-10. Accepts command switches, but reverts to interactive prompts if required switches are left out
+1. Accepts command switches, but reverts to interactive prompts if required switches are left out
-11. Detects and informs you of invalid targets
+1. Detects and informs you of invalid targets
-12. Written as a single Bash script for maximum portability, compatibility, and ease of use
+1. Written as a single Bash script for maximum portability, compatibility, and ease of use
-13. Includes timestamps in terminal output and a log file for reference
+1. Includes timestamps in terminal output and a log file for reference
-14. On internal scans, which typically include more target hosts, detects the total number of hosts and adjusts scan speeds accordingly
+1. On internal scans, which typically include more target hosts, detects the total number of hosts and adjusts scan speeds accordingly
-15. Checks if running on MacOS and adjusts commands accordingly (untested)
+1. Checks if running on MacOS and adjusts commands accordingly (untested)
-16. Includes a `--count` option to calculate and display the total number of target IP addresses
+1. Includes a `--count` option to calculate and display the total number of target IP addresses
-17. Includes a  `--geniplist` option that generates a list of unique, single IP addresses from the IP addresses, ranges, and CIDRs in the passed file without needing ipcalc or prips
+1. Includes a `--geniplist` option that generates a list of unique, single IP addresses from the IP addresses, ranges, and CIDRs in the passed file without needing ipcalc or prips
-18. Includes a `--only` option to enable only UDP scanning and/or running only the specified stage/scan
-     - Use case example: Initial run has UDP scans disabled for faster completion.
+1. Includes a `--only` option to enable only UDP scanning and/or running only the specified stage/scan 1   - Use case example: Initial run has UDP scans disabled for faster completion.
 Once completed, use --only and enable UDP to only run UDP scans while analyzing TCP results
-19. Includes a  `--ngineer` option that enables the entry of custom masscan and nmap options for each scan (experimental)
+1. Includes a `--ngineer` option that enables the entry of custom masscan and nmap options for each scan (experimental)
+1. Includes a `--listwinhosts` option that parses standard Nmap output and lists Windows hosts.
+Runs automatically when running a scan.
+1. Includes a `--parseports` option that parses grep-able Nmap output for the specified ports and outputs the results in a readable format (ip.address | p,o,r,t,s | se,rv,ic,e,s).
+Runs automatically when running a scan.
+1. Includes a ` --listiphostnames` option that parses standard Nmap output and lists IP address/hostname pairs.
+Runs automatically when running a scan.

 # Requirements
 - Nmap